Te Whatuiāpiti

-Te Whatuiāpiti was a Maori rangatira (chieftain) of Ngāti Kahungunu from the Hawke’s Bay region of New Zealand and the ancestor of the Ngāti Te Whatuiāpiti hapū.
+Te Whatuiāpiti was a Māori rangatira (chieftain) of Ngāti Kahungunu from the Hawke’s Bay region of New Zealand and the ancestor of the Ngāti Te Whatuiāpiti hapū.
 He probably lived in the late 17th century.

 As a member of Te Hika a Pāpāuma, Te Whatuiāpiti was locked in a multi-generational feud with his cousins in Te Hika a Ruarauhanga.
 As a result, in his youth he was driven out of the Hawke’s Bay region, finding sanctuary in the Wairarapa.
 Later, he returned and, after a conflict with a rival chief named Pokia, he established himself at Te Kauhanga (modern Haumoana) and on Lake Rotoatara (near Te Aute).
 After further conflict, he fell in love with Te Huhuti, daughter of Te Rangitaumaha of Te Hika a Ruarauhanga, who married him and ended the feud between the two families.
 Their courtship is considered to be one of the great romances of Māori tradition.

 Life

 Te Whatuiāpiti was the son of Te Hikawera (I) and Hinetemoa.
-Through his father, he was a descendant of Rākei-hikuroa by his wife Pāpāuma; Kahungunu; Tamatea, the captain of the Tākitimu canoe; and the early explorer Toi.
-Hinetemoa was a granddaughter of Ngarengare, the ancestor of Ngāti Ngarengare, a hapū of Ngāti Kahungunu based in Wairoa District.
+Through his father, he was a descendant of Rākei-hikuroa by his wife Pāpāuma; Kahungunu; Tamatea Arikinui, the captain of the Tākitimu canoe; and the early explorer Toi.
+Hinetemoa was a granddaughter of Ngarengare, the ancestor of Ngāti Ngarengare, a hapū of Ngāti Kahungunu based in Wairoa District, who had fled south and married Te Hikawera after her people suffered a devastating defeat at the hands of Tama-te-rangi and Rakaipaaka.
 He had one younger brother, Te Apunga, whose daughter, Tauapare, later married Te Whatuiāpiti’s son Te Hikawera.
 After Rākei-hikuroa's death, an enduring feud developed between the descendants of Pāpāuma (Te Hika a Pāpāuma) and the descendants of one of his other wives, Ruarauhanga (Te Hika a Ruarauhanga).

 Te Whatuiāpiti had red hair, and is said to have been one of the most handsome chiefs of his time.